 Whew!
 That's a lot of comment and criticism to absorb in one week.
 Perhaps now you need to pamper yourself?
 The folks over at BookPage have a contest just for you!
 Please note, one entry per person, and the contest ends soon -- on March 31st.
 One Grand Prize winner and five lucky Runners-Up could win...
 Enter for your chance at a $300 SpaFinder gift card, a luxury basket of tea and coffee delights, and six wonderful bestsellers (including The Supremes at Earl's All-You-Can-Eat), all courtesy of Vintage Books!
 (Sorry - the contest has ended.)

 The New York Times bestselling novel, The Supremes at Earl's All-You-Can-Eat, takes us through a tumultuous year in the lives of Odette, Clarice and Barbara Jean, three middle-aged women from the (fictional) town of Plainview, Indiana...
 Click here for further description of the novel.
 The hardcover, first edition of the book was published in the U.S. in 2013, and the trade paperback in February 2014.
-The book has been translated and published in more than a dozen countries -- gaining positive critical reviews and making friends and fans around the world!
+It is also available in E-book and Audiobook.
+The novel has been translated and published in more than a dozen countries -- gaining positive critical reviews and making friends and fans around the world!

 On Saturday, April 5th, E.K.M. will make a rare, southern California appearance at Literary Orange in sunny Irvine, California (which is in Orange County).
 The festival is described as: California’s premier literary event, bringing authors, readers and libraries together for a celebration of literature!